 The Institute begins with the fundamentals of Latin grammar, including elementary readings and composition.
 In the second half of the program, students read extensively from prose and verse authors at the intermediate level, in addition to completing more advanced exercises in prose composition and metrics.
 There are six hours of formal instruction per day and supplementary review sessions in the evening.
 Attendance in class is required of all students, regardless of whether they are enrolled for credit or non-credit.
 Furthermore, every student, regardless of type of enrollment, must earn a passing grade in each class of the first half of the SLI in order to participate in the second half of the program.
-However, students who have already mastered first-year college Latin (or its equivalent) may apply to join the Institute exclusively for its second half, which commences on July 8th.
+However, students who have already mastered first-year college Latin (or its equivalent) may apply to join the Institute exclusively for its second half.
 Eligibility for this option is at the discretion of the Director.

 For additional information on the Summer Latin Institute, please contact the director: Camilla Basile